 - Style guides and why you need them.

-- And MUCH more!
+And much more!

-Why is writing for the web different?
+Q: Why is writing for the web different?

-Online content is vastly different from any other medium.
+A: Online content is vastly different from any other medium.
 The ability to include links, scroll a page, embed multimedia, layer into self-contained ‘chunks’ and optimise for search engines means authors need to apply a unique set of writing skills.